dauletalzhanov/music/README.md

 - Audio element and react component
 - Redux for storing current time

-## If I had more time
-If I had more time I would have worked on:
-- Better music player by using the "new Audio(src)" with custom UI instead of the audio element.
-- More sections in the landing page and more responsive transition sections
-- Dynamic music source in Ranking when browsing mobile
-- Improving the mood in the profile
-- More accessibility features based on accessibility chrome extensions
-- Some terms / queries crash when searching.
-I would spend more time on fixing that.

 ## How to Install
 Probably not possible because of the custom .env file which requires Giphy Api key and the Firebase Config ¯\_(ツ)_/¯